jruizcabrejos/jruizcabrejos/content/post/scihub/index.md

 It doesn't matter what education level, titles attained, or how far into your professional or academic career you are.

+Knowingly, unknowingly, from a friend, or a colleague of a friend.

-You have, most definitively, read an article, paper or book that was obtained from unconventional methods.
+You have, most definitively, read an article, paper or book that is paywalled, but was obtained and shared from _unconventional_ methods.

+[Resident Evil 4 Buhonero]

-Here, I lay out these methods, the platforms, and other tools that have been and are currently used to access articles and books (as of April 2025) for educational purposes only, similarly to how it has been described and discussed by others in several prestigious scientific journals before (Nature, Science, ).
+Here, I lay out these methods, the platforms, and other tools that have been, and are currently used, to access articles and books (as of April 2025).

+This text is for educational and research purposes only, similarly to the many other articles talking about this topic in prestigious scientific journals such as Nature, Science, among others.

 So, you need to access an article, or perhaps a book.

-Your options are:
+These are your options:

 ## Sci-Hub